 Harsh collar pulling can also exacerbate the effects of tracheal collapse, particularly in small and toy dogs.

 Back and spinal issues could be another consequence of walking or tethering with collars for dogs that lunge and pull – made even worse with retractable leads.
-A study conducted by Swedish canine behaviourist Anders Hallgren (perhaps the basis for my observation of Scandinavian preferences for harnesses????) found that in a normal population of 400 dogs, 63% had some sort of defect (as defined by chiropractors cooperating in the study), which were correlated to bad behaviours.
+A study conducted by Swedish canine behaviourist Anders Hallgren (the Scandi connection perhaps?!) found that in a normal population of 400 dogs, 63% had some sort of defect (as defined by chiropractors cooperating in the study), which were correlated to bad behaviours.
 Hallgren’s review found that 91% of the dogs with neck injuries were hard leash pullers.

 While these are limited studies and professional anecdotes, I think they are worthy of further study and have been enough for me to err on the side of caution with my own dogs, particularly as toy breeds, and switch them to a harness for walking.
 Of course, nothing beats training and teaching your dog to not pull on the lead at all as a part of the deal, but if for any reason they end up receiving an unanticipated leash pull, I’m more confident that it will minimise potential harm to them.